dougm1966/g4ScoreBoard/MIGRATION_PLAN.md

 - [ ] Test with different OBS setups
 - [ ] Test BroadcastChannel reliability
 - [ ] Test with different network conditions

+### IndexedDB Smoke Test Checklist (do this early)
+- [ ] Upload a left sponsor logo in the control panel
+- [ ] Verify it appears in the browser source
+- [ ] Reload the browser source
+- [ ] Restart OBS
+- [ ] Verify the logo is still present
+- [ ] Upload 8-12 ad images and verify they all persist

 ---